-Outcome Outputs Output indicators Annual Targets Audited a Audited actual/ performance MTEF Period 2016/17 2017/18 2018/19 2019/ 20 2020/21 2021/22 2022/23 1.
-1.1 Increased number of new applications A percentage of the increase in the number of new applications received Percentage of decisions and N/A (New) N/A (New) N/A (New) N/A (New) 90% (270) 93% 93% (292) 95% (328) 95% access 1 to the justice system 1.2 Adjudicated applications orders issued 2 within 40 working days after the final date of the hearing 3 or final submission by parties, whichever is applicable Percentage of decisions and orders issued within 30 days after the date of allocation 4 or final submission by parties whichever is applicable 98% 96% 93% 90% 93% 93% 95% 1.3 Resolved disputes Percentage of cases finalised 5 in terms of Alternative Dispute Resolution (ADR) within 25 working days after the date of final hearing or final submission by parties whichever is applicable 79% 100% 100% 90% 90% 95% 95%
+Outcome Outputs Output indicators Annual Targets Audited actual/ performance Estimated performance MTEF Period 2016/17 2017/18 2018/19 2019/ 20 2020/21 2021/22 2022/23 1.
+Improved 1.1 Adjudicated applications Percentage of decisions and orders issued 2 within 40 working days after the final date of the hearing 3 or final submission by parties, whichever is applicable 80% 100% 100% 90% 93% 93% 95% 1.2 Adjudicated applications Percentage of decisions and orders issued within 30 days after the date of allocation 4 or final submission by parties whichever is applicable 98% 96% 93% 90% 93% 93% 95% 1.3 Resolved disputes Percentage of cases finalised 5 in terms of Alternative Dispute Resolution (ADR) within 25 working days after the date of final hearing or final submission by parties whichever is applicable 79% 100% 100% 90% 90% 95% 95%

-Improved access means simple, speedy and cost- effective decisions delivered within the stipulated turnaround time Decisions and orders issued are as prescribed by the Companies Act, 2008.
-Issued means formal communication of the decision and order to the client Final date of hearing refers to the last day of a hearing of a matter of a Tribunal sitting Date of allocation refers to the date of sending an e-mail allocating a case to a Tribunal Member Finalized refers to decision making and issuing of failed certificates, withdrawals and cancellations
+1 Improved access means simple, speedy and cost- effective decisions delivered within the stipulated turnaround time 2 Decisions and orders issued are as prescribed by the Companies Act, 2008.
+Issued means formal communication of the decision and order to the client 3 Final date of hearing refers to the last day of a hearing of a matter of a Tribunal sitting 4 Date of allocation refers to the date of sending an e-mail allocating a case to a Tribunal Member 5 Finalized refers to decision making and issuing of failed certificates, withdrawals and cancellations